CelPyn/testing-mocking/README.md

 - The `getAll` method was called.
 - The result of the method is equal to what you mocked the database to return.

+Extra:
+Bonus points if you use a stream with a map operation to transform all the `BeerEntities` to `Beer` instances

 ### 2) `createBeer`

 `createBeer`, as the name implies, persists a new beer in the `Database`.